JaKXz/jakxz.github.io/src/lib/posts/how-to-review-a-pull-request.md

 - Product minded questions are crucial: _why_ do we need this change?
 Can the desired behaviour be achieved with simpler or no code?
 Remember, less (no) code is best code.
 - Ideally, PRs are relatively small (`+200/-200` lines changed at most excluding tests/fixtures etc);
     - if not, can the PR be split up to introduce the change in steps?
 This might point out gaps in dependencies to the author.
-    - For the inevitably large MR, try to review commit by commit, and ideally those commits are where most of the time bound context/documentation is.
+    - For the inevitably large MR, try to review commit by commit, and ideally commit messages are where most of the time bound context/documentation is.
     - Or, review file by file, _going in order_ from UI -> backend, or, backend out to UI.
 Can you trace the logic from your developer tools back to the server requests?

 ## In-between